jack-mil/bing-rewards/README.md

 Launches Chrome as a subprocess with special flags.
 Only tested on Windows 10, however it should work on other platforms

 Will  now automatically create and close the Chrome processes as needed.

-## **Requirements:**

-- At least Python 3.6.
-Be careful if you also have Python 2 installed on your system (most Linux distros can invoke `python3`)

-- [PyAutoGUI](https://github.com/asweigart/pyautogui) package to automatically type Bing search URLS.
-WARNING: This script *will* take control away from the keyboard while running.
-PyAutoGUI performs key presses. i.e., it does not operate headless or in the background.
-Install PyAutoGUI with `pip`
-`$ pip install -r requirements.txt`  OR
-`$ pip install pyautogui`

-- `chrome` must be discoverable on the system PATH.
-[Download Google Chrome](https://www.google.com/intl/en/chrome/).
-Alternatively, open your preferred browser and run with `--nowindow` argument.
-Custom user agent will not be set in this case (not recommended).

-- To earn points from searching, you must also have logged into [bing.com](https://www.bing.com) with your Microsoft account at least once, to save cookies.

 ## **All options:**